AxisCommunications/acap3-examples/tensorflow-to-larod/README.md

 ./build_acap.sh tensorflow_to_larod_acap:1.0
 ```

 After running this script, the `build` directory should have been populated.
-Inside it is an `.eap` file, which is your stand-alone ACAP build.
+Inside it is an `.eap` file, which is your stand-alone ACAP application build.

 ## Installing the algorithm's application

-To install an ACAP, the `.eap` file in the `build` directory needs to be uploaded to the camera and installed.
+To install an ACAP application, the `.eap` file in the `build` directory needs to be uploaded to the camera and installed.
 This can be done through the camera GUI.

 Outside of the example environment, extract the `.eap` from the environment by running:

 ```sh
 docker cp <a_name_for_your_env>:/env/build/tensorflow_to_larod_app_1_0_0_armv7hf.eap tensorflow_to_larod.eap
 ```